nvim-lua/kickstart.nvim/README.md

 <details>
   <summary>Adding a file tree plugin</summary>

 This will install the tree plugin and add the command `:Neotree` for you.
-You can explore the documentation at [neo-tree.nvim](https://github.com/nvim-neo-tree/neo-tree.nvim) for more information.
+For more information, see the documentation at [neo-tree.nvim](https://github.com/nvim-neo-tree/neo-tree.nvim).

 In the file: `lua/custom/plugins/filetree.lua`, add: